TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Nether Fortresses that spawns underground in all biomes now generates as a stone variant.
 Aboveground Nether Fortresses in the Nether remains the same.
 ·Added Pillager Outposts to Plains, Snowy Taiga, Taiga, Dark Forest, Tundra, Savanna, Shattered Savanna, and Desert biomes.
 ·Made Marked Treasure Chests five times more common due to difficulty finding the Red Sand 'X' below sea level.
+·Mineshaft blocks has been changed for most Mineshaft types to add variety and look better.
+·Water filled caves has been added to all ocean biomes.
+You may find entrances to these new caves in Ravines, Cave Cavities, or on the ocean floor!

     (V.5.0 Changes) (1.13.2 Minecraft)